This is an implementation of RFC 6902 JSON Patch written in Java with extended JSON pointer.

 JsonNode target = JsonPatch.apply(JsonNode patch, JsonNode source);

-JSON which can be ( JSON object or array or value ).
-This operation performed on a clone of source
+Given a patch, it apply it to source JSON and return a target JSON which can be ( JSON object or array or value ).
+This operation performed on a clone of source JSON ( thus, the source JSON is unmodified and can be used further).

 To turn off MOVE & COPY Operations

-EnumSet<DiffFlags> flags = DiffFlags.dontNormalizeOpIntoMoveAndCopy().clone()
+EnumSet<DiffFlags> flags = DiffFlags.dontNormalizeOpIntoMoveAndCopy().clone();

-JsonNode patch = JsonDiff.asJson(JsonNode source, JsonNode target, flags)
+JsonNode patch = JsonDiff.asJson(JsonNode source, JsonNode target, flags);

 Example